Analog electronics, Electronic components, Electronics, Semiconductors

 Junction field effect transistor

-In a type-N JFET, when there is a reverse voltage between gate and source (U_{GS}), the depletion regions increase.
+In a type-N JFET, when there is a reverse voltage between gate and source (katex is not defined), the depletion regions increase.
 They expand more on drain side than on source side.
 When these regions almost touch each other, the drain current, in red, reaches maximum limit and the transistor is in saturation.
-Is it were a type-p transistor, U_{GS} polarity would have to be inverted.
+Is it were a type-p transistor, katex is not defined polarity would have to be inverted.
 Source: Electronic Diagram.

 If you put a direct voltage between gate and source, the transistor can burn.
 To understand what depletion region expands, access the post about diode operation.